sychen1985/Anaplasma_GIS/README.md

-# Template GitHub Repository for EpiPandit Lab
+# Anaplasma in Beef cattle
-## Quantitative veterinary epidemiology and disease ecology lab
+## Spatial analysis by Shih-Yu Chen.
 ==============================

 Text summarizing your project.